 When the basil on our balcony has finally grown into a small bush, it is a clear sign that it is time to make a lot of pesto.
-Traditionally made with pine nuts, fresh basil, extra virgin olive oil, Parmegiano Reggiano, garlic and salt this one is a little different but still very easy.
+Traditionally made with pine nuts, fresh basil, extra virgin olive oil, Parmigiano Reggiano, garlic and salt this one is a little different but still very easy.

-We switch out the pine nuts and the Parmegiano Reggiano for some lightly toasted cashews.
+We switch out the pine nuts and the Parmigiano Reggiano for some lightly toasted cashews.
 The pesto is cream, slightly cheesy in taste and all over extra delicious.
 Perfect for those of you (like me) who should stay away from the cheese, though it is so hard because it’s so delicious.
 Perfect to use in pasta, on a pizza, in a wrap or as a dip for raw veggies.